m88i/nexus-operator/README.md

 Once the SCC has been created, run:

 ```
-$ oc adm policy add-scc-to-user <SCCName> -z <ServiceAccountName>
+$ oc adm policy add-scc-to-user allow-nexus-userid-200 -z <ServiceAccountName>
 ```

 This command will bind the SCC we just created with the `ServiceAccount` being used to create the Pods.

 If you're [using a custom ServiceAccount](#service-account), replace "`<ServiceAccountName>`" with the name of that account.
 If you're not using a custom `ServiceAccount`, the operator has created a default one which has the same name as your Nexus CR, replace "`<ServiceAccountName>`" with that.

 ### Clean up